Holy God, We Praise Thy Name

 "Holy God, We Praise Thy Name" (original German: "Großer Gott, wir loben dich") is a Christian hymn, a paraphrase of the Te Deum.

 The German Catholic priest Ignaz Franz wrote the original German lyrics in 1771 as a paraphrase of the Te Deum, a Christian hymn in Latin from the 4th century.
-It became an inherent part of major Christian ceremonial occasions, mainly as a conclusion song.
+It became an inherent part of major Christian ceremonial occasions, mainly as a conclusion hymn.
 Due to its memorable melody and theme, it is one of the most popular hymns and prevalent in German-speaking communities.
+It may be used as a concluding hymn during the Benediction of the Blessed Sacrament in the Catholic Church following the singing of the Tantum Ergo and the recitation of the Divine Praises.

-As a result of German emigration in the 19th century, the song became known in the United States.
+As a result of German emigration in the 19th century, the hymn became known in the United States.
 It was translated into English by Clarence A. Walworth in 1858 (except verse 7, translated by Hugh T. Henry), which accounted for its wide spread around the country.